GetFirefly/firefly/README.md

     # or, in case of issues, install the 2020-05-13 nightly to match our CI
     rustup default nightly-2020-05-13

+In order to run various build tasks in the project, you'll need the [cargo-make](https://github.com/sagiegurari/cargo-make) plugin for Cargo.
+You can install it with:

+    cargo install cargo-make

+You can see what tasks are available with `cargo make --print-steps`.

 You may also want to install the following tools for editor support (`rustfmt` will be required on all pull requests!):